 Title Loan Laws And Disclosures For Each State

-Premier Title Loans is dedicated to providing transparent and responsible title loan lending services.
+Premier Title Loans is dedicated to providing transparent, responsible title loan services.
 Please review your state-specific disclosures before committing to a loan with a licensed lender.
-We do not offer title loans in every state, and regulations regarding interest rates, repayment terms, and loan amounts are subject to change.
-We may act as a broker or referral service in states we don’t service.
-In that case, your loan will be underwritten and serviced by a licensed lender in that state.
-For each state below, we’ve linked out to our site’s specific page where you can learn more about lending options, regulations, and requirements in that state.
-If your state isn’t linked out, then we either don’t service that state or are not aware of any other lenders that offer loans within that state.
-Last Updated: September 29, 2025.
+For each state below, we’ve linked to our site’s page with more information on lending options, regulations, and requirements in that state.
+If your state isn’t linked out below, then we either don’t service that state or don’t work with lenders there.
+Last Updated: February 27, 2026.

 Alabama

-Alabama allows short-term loans, including car title loans, under the Pawn Shop Act.
-Under the Pawn Shop Act, a title lender is considered a pawnbroker in Alabama and must be licensed within the state to offer secured loans.
+Alabama allows title pawns, and these are regulated by the Alabama Pawn Shop Act, with a 30-day term and a 25% monthly fee cap (300% APR).
+While the initial contract is for 30 days, these title pawns can be renewed monthly until they’re repaid.
+Under the Pawn Shop Act, a title lender is considered a pawnbroker in Alabama and must be licensed within the state to offer vehicle-secured loans.

 Alaska